\newcommand and

 the beginning of a line, with only whitespace before it (the macro

-definitions may be prepended with \W
+definitions may be prepended with \W as well).

 Some examples:

-command and the smallexample
+The \bad command and the smallexample environments are

 good examples for conditional compilation.
 The

-environment is equal to
+smallexample environment is equal to

-in HTML, but is typeset in a smaller
+example in HTML, but is typeset in a smaller

 font in the LaTeX document.